 Automatically Compile, Install, and Update your Software

 Developers rely on us to compile, configure, and install their software on Consortium member computers, pushing out continuous updates and bug-fixes, and providing members with easy access to legacy and beta versions of their software.
-We pre-compile these programs for, and support, multiple versions of popular Linux and MacOS X operating systems (see hardware recommendations).
+We pre-compile these programs for, and support, multiple versions of popular Linux and MacOS X operating systems (see supported operating systems).

 Updates and major releases are deployed with our monthly releases, but we can also push out interim updates for urgent bug fixes.
-We use the SBGrid monthly newsletter to notify members of new applications, updated features, and software releases.
+We use the SBGrid notify members of new applications, updated features, and software releases through our monthly newsletter.

 First-level User Support